PET Scan in Dallas, TX

 Combine PET/CT scans provide images that pinpoint the anatomic location of abnormal metabolic activity in the body.
 Together, the scans have been shown to provide more accurate diagnosis than the two scans separately.

-PET/CT Scanning for Cancer in Dallas TX
+Cancer Screening in Dallas, TX

 When detecting Cancer in the body, PET scans allow your physician to see how the cancer metabolizes, and if it has spread to new areas.
 The scan also shows how the tumor is reacting to chemotherapy.
 The board-certified radiologists at SWDCMI provide PET/CT scans at our diagnostic imaging center in Dallas, TX.
 Learn more and call to schedule your consultation today.

 To view the documents listed on this page, you will need Adobe Reader.